Australian friction-fire woods

 • Paperbarks (Melaleuca sp.),

-• Dead, buffed-up leaves of Matt Rush (Lomandra longifolia) and
+• Dead, buffed-up leaves of Matt Rush (Lomandra longifolia),

-• Various fluffy seed pods such as Cumbungi (Typha sp.) and Kapok’s.
+• Various fluffy seed pods include Cumbungi (Typha sp.) and Kapok’s.

 • Also, powdered kangaroo droppings are used.